 Examination papers and dissertations are kept either by the LLLC or by the University delivering the diploma.

 The LLLC keeps exam copies and dissertations for a duration of 3 years.
 The University delivering the diploma keeps them for 2 years.

-By accepting these terms and conditions, you authorise the CSL to publish photographs and pictures in which you can be personally identified (mostly during our graduation ceremonies) on the CSL and LLLC websites, on social networks used by the CSL as well as in other publications by the CSL.
+By accepting these terms and conditions, the candidate authorises the CSL to publish photographs and pictures in which they can be personally identified (mostly during graduation ceremonies) on the CSL and LLLC websites, on social networks used by the CSL as well as in other publications by the CSL.